Cha Chung-hwa: Career

-Debut
+2006–2016: Early career and theater roles

-At the age of 25 in 2006, Cha made her debut as a musical actress in Daehak-ro, playing multiple roles in the musical Backstreet Story.
-After completing her college education, she ventured into different professions, such as working as a shopping mall buyer and interning at an advertising and public relations company.
-However, she soon realized that these jobs were not a good fit for her.
-As she entered her 30s, her obsession with theater grew stronger.
+In 2006, at the age of 25, Cha debuted as a musical actress in Daehak-ro, performing multiple roles in the musical Backstreet Story.
+Following her university graduation, she held various positions in other industries, including a role as a shopping mall buyer and an internship at an advertising and public relations firm.
+She later returned to acting after determining these career paths were not suitable for her.

-Starting with a minor role in 2010 film Harmony, starring Kim Yun-jin, Cha gradually expanded her filmography by working in both films and musicals.
-In January 2011, she underwent a highly competitive audition and emerged as one of the new actors chosen to perform in the Korean encore performance of the play Shear Madness.
-Cha captivated the judges with her distinctive acting skills and boundless energy, showcased in her previous musicals like March of Youth and Runatic.
-Consequently, she was ultimately cast in the role of Kwon Young-hwa.
+Cha began her film career in 2010 with a minor role in Harmony, starring Kim Yun-jin, and she gradually expanded her filmography by working in both films and musicals.
+In January 2011, she was selected for the role of Kwon Young-hwa in the Korean encore performance of the play Shear Madness following a competitive audition process.
+Her selection was influenced by her performances in previous musicals such as March of Youth and Runatic.

-In 2012, Cha took on another minor role in the film As One (2012).
-She also played one of the Ochazuke sisters in the musical adaptation of Shin'ya Shokudō (深夜食堂), which was directed by Kim Dong-yeon.
-The musical was adapted from a Japanese manga series written and illustrated by Yarō Abe, and it revolved around a late-night diner that was open from midnight to dawn, and its quirky patrons.
+In 2012, Cha appeared in a minor role in the film As One (2012).
+She also played one of the "Ochazuke sisters" in the musical adaptation of the Japanese manga Shin'ya Shokudō (深夜食堂), directed by Kim Dong-yeon.
 The series had already been adapted into a Japanese drama called Midnight Diner in 2009.

-In addition to reprising her role in the musical Shin'ya Shokudō in 2014, Cha also played multiple roles in the revival of the musical 'Oh!
-While You Were Sleeping' that same year.
-The musical was directed by Jang Yoo-jeong and composed by Kim Hye-seong, a recognized combination in the creative musical world.
+In 2014, she reprised this role.
+Cha also performed multiple characters in a revival of the musical Oh!
+While You Were Sleeping, directed by Jang Yu-jeong.